 We've played various venues in and around NYC, and we've also made a few trips out of town to play at upstate venues like The Falcon, the Hudson Opera House, and the Howland Cultural Center.
 In 2010 we went to Hawaii for a week-long tour.

 We released our 2nd album, No Moon Train, in 2012.
 Doug eventually moved back to North Carolina, and Russ moved to Colorado (although we hear he's back in Brooklyn now).
-Trifon Dimitrov has been our bassist since 2016, and Arei Sekiguchi has joined us recently on drums.
+Trifon Dimitrov has been our bassist since 2016, and Arei Sekiguchi joined us soon after on drums.
 We've been regulars at Old Westbury Gardens in L.I. and at the Good Shepherd Church Concert Series in Brooklyn, with special guest Suzanne Mueller on cello.
-We are looking forward to sharing our new album, Before All This, with you in the summer of 2023!
+Suzanne has become a regular member, a "McCarron Sister", helping to refine and expand our sound.